-Email comments and suggestions to info@title24stakeholders.com by July 17, 2020.
+This document presents recommended code changes that the California Energy Commission will be considering for adoption in 2021.
+If you have comments or suggestions prior to the adoption, please email info@title24stakeholders.com.
 Comments will not be released for public review or will be anonymized if shared.

-The Codes and Standards Enhancement (CASE) initiative presents recommendations to support the California Energy Commission's (Energy Commission) efforts to update California's Energy Efficiency Building Standards (Title 24, Part 6) to include new requirements or to upgrade existing requirements for various technologies.
+The Codes and Standards Enhancement (CASE) initiative presents recommendations to support the California Energy Commission's (Energy Commission) efforts to update the California Energy Code (Title 24, Part 6) to include new requirements or to upgrade existing requirements for various technologies.
 Three California Investor Owned Utilities (IOUs) - Pacific Gas and Electric Company, San Diego Gas and Electric, and Southern California Edison,- and two Publicly Owned Utilities - Los Angeles Department of Water and Power and Sacramento Municipal Utility District (herein referred to as the Statewide CASE Team when including the CASE Author) - sponsored this effort.
 The program goal is to prepare and submit proposals that will result in cost-effective enhancements to improve energy efficiency and energy performance in California buildings.
 This report and the code change proposal presented herein are a part of the effort to develop technical and cost-effectiveness information for proposed requirements on building energy-efficient design practices and technologies.